reachvineetjain/testrepo/README.md

 2. This project utilizes Apache CXF as restful interface to provide restful services to UI/UX
 3. Spring is used and dependency and aspect injections.
 4. Hibernate and Springdata jpa will be used in persistence layer for database interaction, connection pooling, dirty checking, caching mechanism.
-5. Mix of Angularjs, reactjs and bootstrap will be used for UI/UX development.
+5. Implements Responsive Design for the Layouts using Media Queries using CCS3
+6. Utilizes Javascript Libraries like JQuery, Angular JS and React JS.
+7. Bootstrap is used as the base / platform level CSS which will be used over for themeing the base class using CSS Pre-processor SCSS / SASS.